-South Carolina Man Sentenced to 14 Years in Federal Prison for Sexual Abuse of Minors and False Statements to FBI
+Summerville Man Sentenced to Ten Years in Federal Prison for Possession of Child Pornography

 CHARLESTON, SOUTH CAROLINA — Cameron Dyer, 30, of Summerville, was sentenced to 10 years in federal prison after pleading guilty to possession of child pornography involving a prepubescent minor.